zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * **apiInfo.version**

     (Optional) This parameter specifies the actual version of the API in [semantic versioning](https://semver.org/) format.
 This can be used when _swaggerUrl_ is not provided.

+* **customMetadata**

+    (Optional) Additional metadata can be added to the instance information that is registered in discovery service through the `customMetadata` section.
+This information is propagated from the discovery service to it's clients (onboarded services).
+In general, additional metadata do not change the behavior of the client.
+Some specific metadata can configure Api Mediation layer's functionality.
+Such metadata are generally prefixed with `apiml.` qualifier.
+It is recommended to define your own qualifier and group the metadata you wish to publish under it.

 * **catalogUiTileId**